-If you've been staying home for a couple months now — and you're anything like us — you're probably feeling a little bored (even if you're working from home), frustrated and unmotivated.
+If you've been staying home for months now — and you're anything like us — you're probably feeling a little bored (even if you're working from home), frustrated and unmotivated.
 Totally understandable!
 And while it's okay to not be productive all the time (give yourself a break!), "Shark" Barbara Corcoran is your gal if you're looking for ways to get back on that horse.

 Here's how she's keeping herself in check and staying productive in quarantine.